aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 });
 ```

-Add a `virtual gateway` directly to the mesh
+Add a `virtual gateway` directly to the mesh:

 ```typescript
 const gateway = mesh.addVirtualGateway('gateway', {